-This of course is going back on the running list of places to come back to.
+Wanaka is officially on the running list of places to come back to in New Zealand.

 Accommodation – YHA Purple Cow

 Stray guarantees rooms in certain hostels in the overnight stops.
-I’m guessing they have contracts with these places and honestly they have overall been good choices.
-However, were they the best option in the cities we went to?
+I’m guessing they have contracts with these places and honestly they have overall been good choices thus far.
+However, were the Stray allocated accommodation choices the best option in the cities we went to?
 Not always and they never included YHA’s.

 The recommendation for Wanaka was definitely not the best.
 Not only was the rating super low on HostelWorld, but I was specifically told not to stay here.
 Thankfully, the town isn’t big so a different hostel was still in a reasonable walking distance from the pickup/drop off area.
 I was told to stay at the YHA by a fellow Stray passenger I had met on the drive from Welly to Auckland.
 As always I was impressed by the YHA’s top standard.
 The staff was extremely friendly, there was a large lounge and kitchen area, and the room was clean and spacious.
 They even had a veggie garden!
 I was in a four-person dorm with an ensuite bathroom.
 Based on what I also heard from the other passengers who stayed at different hostels I stand by what was recommended to me and agree that staying at the YHA is the move in Wanaka.